Emergency Vet Care in Germantown, MD

 What Counts as a Pet Emergency?

 When it comes to your pet’s health, it is to be safe rather than sorry.
 If your pet is exhibiting abnormal behavior or you’re concerned your pet needs emergency animal care, call Germantown Vet right away.
 We can help you determine if it’s an emergency situation and what steps you need to take.

 Key indicators that you’re dealing with an animal care emergency include:

 - Abnormal behavior: If your pet is acting abnormally for an extended period of time, bring him or her to the vet.
 No one knows your pet better than you do, so it’s important that you acknowledge the signs your pet exhibits.

 - Poison: If your pet has ingested a toxic chemical or poison, rush to the vet right away!
 This could be life-threatening!

 - Cuts, limping & other physical injuries.
 Pets can play hard—and unfortunately, sometimes this leads to injury.
-If your pet has an open wound, physical injury, or is limping for an extended period of time, you should bring him or her to the vet for emergency care.
+If your pet has an open wound or physical injury, or is limping for an extended period of time, you should bring him or her to the vet for emergency care.

 - Vomiting & bloody diarrhea.
 Continual vomiting and bloody diarrhea can be a very concerning indicator that all is not well with your pet.
 It could mean toxins, viruses, bacterial infections, and more.